Log in links for this page

 Bring all required documents, fees, and the completed application to any RMV Service Center.
-At the time of your learner’s permit exam, you must also pass an eye screening for field vision and basic colors.
+At the time of your learner’s permit exam, you must also pass a vision screening for field vision and basic colors.

 You can pay by cash, check, money order, credit card, and debit card.
 Since payment methods vary by location, check what’s accepted at the site you will be visiting.